-Adina has served as an Instructor at the International Association of Venue Managers (IAVM) Venue Management School (VMS) since 2003.
-She has served as Chair of the Board of Regents for VMS and as the 2011 Exchange Instructor for the Venue Management School in Australia.
+Erwin has served as an Instructor at the International Association of Venue Managers (IAVM) Venue Management School (VMS) since 2003.
+She has also served as both Chair of the Board of Regents for VMS and the 2011 Exchange Instructor for the Venue Management School in Australia.
 In 2013, she was awarded the Ray W. Ward Award for her dedication and extraordinary contributions to the overall success and quality of VMS.

 VenuesNow Magazine recognized Erwin as a “Women of Influence” in the music and entertainment venues industry and she was selected as one of the “Women Who Mean Business” by the Atlanta Business Chronicle.
 She has served as Chair of the Board of Trustees for the IAVM Foundation and is currently 1 st Chair Elect for the Board of Directors of IAVM.